ArmandPhilippot/cretadoc/README.md

 Easily build and maintain your documentation using Markdown.

+**WARNING: This project is no longer maintained.
+It was an attempt to create an easy-way for non-developers to create their own documentation.
+Pre-built components, simple theming...
+My primary goal was to experiment with Express, GraphQL API and Vanilla Extract.**

 ## Introduction

 Cretadoc is a simple application to manage your own documentation using Markdown.
 You organize your content as a tree of directories and Markdown files and they will be rendered as a website.
 You can also add some pages if needed (like a legal notice page if it is required in your country).